 Welcome to our site!
 We are working on putting together a broad partnership of public and private organizations and individuals concerned about preserving and protection pollinators in the greater Chattanooga area.

 We are the Wild Ones Tennessee Valley Chapter, part of Wild Ones Natural Landscapers, a national nonprofit with the mission of preserving and restoring native plant communities and promoting sustainable landscaping practices.
 Our project to restore pollinator habitat is inspired by the Greater Atlanta Pollinator Partnership and we are working cooperatively with other area organizations to expand pollinator protection north and east of that metropolitan area.
 We are volunteers, gardeners, teachers, conservationists and students concerned about increasing and improving pollinator habitat.

 For a pollinator garden to serve its purpose, it needs to do two things.

-1. Provide a source of food for visiting pollinators.
+1. Provide seasons-long sources of food and water for visiting pollinators.

 2. Provide opportunities for reproduction in a pesticide-free environment.

 Addressing the needs of pollinators to both forage and reproduce is at the heart of every successful pollinator garden.